pleb-devs/developing-cln-plugins/building-a-plugin/README.md

 In the plugin docs, you'll find [different events](https://docs.corelightning.org/docs/event-notifications) that your plugin can subscribe to.

-In the spirit of keeping it simple we will subscribe to the [block_added](https://docs.corelightning.org/docs/event-notifications) event, but there are a ton to pick from depending on your needs.
+In the spirit of keeping it simple, we will subscribe to the [block_added](https://docs.corelightning.org/docs/event-notifications) event, but there is a ton to pick from depending on your needs.

 5. Use a decorator to add a subscription